Skip to content

 2. Check both consent regimes.
 Building Act and RMA.
 Don’t assume one exemption covers the other.

 3. Apply for a PIM before signing trade contracts.
-The PIM confirms eligibility and flags any natural hazard or development contribution issues.
+It confirms eligibility and flags natural hazard or development contribution issues.
 Don’t pay deposits until it’s in hand.

 4. Keep every record.
-All LBP forms, all trade compliance certificates, all photos of the build.
-Future buyers’ solicitors will ask for this lot.
+All LBP forms, all trade compliance certificates, all build photos.
+Future buyers’ solicitors will ask.

 5. Talk to your bank and insurer.
 Confirm in writing that a consent-exempt dwelling fits their requirements.